-- 1. Thesis, and other material: prior to the graduation day, your supervisors will independently assess your thesis, meet before the graduation, and mutually decide on a preliminary mark by means of the assessment form and rubric; - 2.
+- Thesis, and other materials: prior to the graduation day your supervisors will independently assess your thesis and other deliverables.
+They will meet before the day to mutually decide on a preliminary mark supported by the assessment form and rubric; - 2.
 Public presentation: on the graduation day, you give a public presentation, based on the thesis (30 minutes); - 3.
 Q&A session: after presenting, your supervisors will leave the room while you lead the Q&A session with the audience (15-20 minutes); - 4.
 Degree audit: a session in which your supervisors mutually determine the final mark based on their preliminary mark and your presentation, and fill out the assessment form (15-20 minutes); - 5.
 Evaluation: after finishing the Q&A session with the audience, you join your supervisors who will inform you on the final grade, after which you evaluate the graduation project together (30 minutes); - 6.
 Awarding the diploma; together with your supervisors you will return to the audience where will be declared whether you passed the course and succeeded in reaching the Master's degree.